jmdevita/parcel-ha/README.md

 Usage
 -----

-Once the integration is set up, it will create a sensor entity named sensor.recent_parcel_shipment.
+Once the integration is set up, it will create a sensor entity named sensor.parcel_recent_shipment.
 This sensor will display the most recent shipment event and provide additional attributes with detailed information about the shipment.

 ### Sensor Attributes
--   `full_description`: Full description of the shipment
+-   `full_description`: Full description of the shipment.
--   `tracking_number`: Tracking number of the shipment
+-   `tracking_number`: Tracking number of the shipment.
--   `status_code`: Status code of the shipment
--   `carrier_code`: Carrier code of the shipment
+-   `date_expected`: Date the shipment is expected.
--   `event_date`: Date of the shipment event
+-   `event_date`: Date of the latest shipment event.
--   `event_location`: Location of the shipment event
+-   `event_location`: Location of the shipment event.
+-   `status`: The converted (from status code) delivery status of the shipment.
+-   `carrier`: The converted (from carrier code) carrier name of the shipment.

-From v1.0.0 a second sensor entity is added, called sensor.active_parcel_shipment.
+From v1.0.0 a second sensor entity is added, called sensor.parcel_active_shipment.
 It's intended to be used to provide information about when the next shipment is due, and how many shipments are currently actively being tracked.
 It has the following attributes:

 ### Sensor Attributes
--   `Number_of_active_parcels`: The number of active parcels being tracked
+-   `Number_of_active_parcels`: The number of active shipment being tracked.
--   `parcels_arriving_today`: The number of parcels with an ETA of the current date
+-   `parcels_arriving_today`: The number of shipment with an ETA of the current date.
+-   `Full description`: Full description of the next shipment.
+-   `tracking_number`: Tracking number of the shipment.
+-   `date_expected`: Date the shipment is expected.
--   `days_until_next_delivery`: The number of days until the next delivery, though it will return text descriptions if it isn't relevant.
+-   `days_until_next_delivery`: The number of days until the next delivery or text description.
+-   `event`: The state of the latest shipment event.
+-   `event_date`: Date of the latest shipment event.
+-   `event_location`: Location of the shipment event.
+-   `next_delivery_status`: The converted (from status code) delivery status of the next shipment arriving.
+-   `next_delivery_carrier`: The converted (from carrier code) carrier name of the next shipment arriving.

 ## Custom Button Card